-As you can see, there’s a pretty broad range of down payment options for Seattle home buyers.
-This is one of the biggest and most important decisions you’ll have to make, when buying a home.
+As you can see, there are a broad range of down payment options for Seattle home buyers.
+After choosing your home, choosing the right mortgage product is the biggest and most important decision you’ll have to make during your purchase process.

 Loan-to-Value Ratios & Mortgage Insurance

-Mortgage insurance is another important consideration that relates to down payments.
-Generally speaking, anytime a loan accounts for more than 80% of the home’s value, mortgage insurance is required.
-This extra cost must be paid by the buyer and is usually added to the monthly mortgage payments.
+Mortgage insurance is another important consideration relating to down payments.
+Generally speaking, anytime the loan amount exceeds 80% of the home’s value, mortgage insurance is required.
+This is an extra cost which must be assumed by the buyer and is usually added to the monthly mortgage payment.

-A down payment below 20% results in a loan-to-value (LTV) ratio above 80%.
-In such cases, your mortgage lender might require you to pay private mortgage insurance since they are taking on more risk.
+So, a down payment below 20% would result in an LTV (loan-to-value) ratio above 80%.
+In this situation, your mortgage lender may require you to pay private mortgage insurance premiums as they are taking on more risk.
 Mortgage insurance is generally required for all FHA loans, and for conventional loans with an LTV above 80%.

 VA loans are a different story.
 With a VA loan in Seattle, it’s possible for the home buyer to finance the entire purchase, with no down payment and no mortgage insurance.

 When buying a home in Seattle, consider what a higher or lower down payment will mean for you.
 Is private mortgage insurance acceptable, as long as you get to enjoy the benefits of homeownership?
-Or would it be better for you to save for a larger down payment and avoid PMI altogether, even if that means waiting longer to buy a home?
-Considering the impact of each choice is the first step to making an informed decision.
+Or would it be better for you to save for a larger down payment and avoid PMI altogether, even if that means waiting a little longer to buy a home?
+Taking the time to consider the impact of each choice is the first step to making an informed decision.

 Ready to Explore Your Options?

 Sammamish Mortgage offers a variety of loan programs with down payments of different sizes.
 We also participate in both the FHA and VA programs.
-So regardless of your situation, we can help you find the right type of loan.
-If you have questions about this subject, or would like receive a rate quote, please contact our friendly staff.
+Regardless of your situation, we can help you find the right type of loan.
+If you have questions about the subject, or would like to receive a rate quote, please contact our friendly staff.
 We look forward to helping you.
+Last Updated: